codecombat/codecombat/app/assets/markdown/cs4.md

 ### Summary

 **Arrays** are ordered lists of items.
 In fact, in Python, the name used for an array is `list`.
-Arrays can contain any type of item -- strings, integers, etc., even other arrays -- and they can be any size.
-You can access an element in an array by its index, or its position in the list.
+Arrays can contain any type of item -- strings, integers, even other arrays -- and they can be any size.
+An element in an array can be accessed by its **index**, or its position in the list.

-The array is a fundamental data structure, which means it shows up quite often in programming.
+The array is a fundamental data structure, and it shows up quite often in programming.
 It also shows up frequently in CodeCombat, in a variety of ways.
-Sometimes, you'll want to find the data stored at a certain position in an array, or use a loop to access all of the items in a list.
-Other times, a method (like `findEnemies()`) might return an array as its output, and you'll be able to use that array along with loops and conditionals to take out enemies more effectively.
+Sometimes, students will find the data stored at a certain position in an array, or use a loop to access all of the items in a list.
+Other times, a method (like `findEnemies()`) will return an array that can be used along with loops and conditionals to execute actions more effectively.

 ### Transfer Goals